putra-asmarjoe/TaskManager/README.md

     pip3 install -r requirements.txt
     ```

-4. Create a `.env` file in the `backend` directory and add the following:
+4. Create a `.env` file in the `flask-backend` directory and add the following:
     ```bash
     touch .env
     ```